DOT Physical Exam

 How often is a DOT exam required?

 Almost most of the medical certificates are valid for two years.
-However, if you suffer a particular medical condition like low/high blood pressure or anything that could affect your performance ability, a one year certificate might be granted.
-In some serious medical conditions, the candidate might get a three months certificate.
+However, if you suffer a particular medical condition like low/high blood pressure or anything that could affect your performance, a one year certificate might be granted.
+And if you have very high blood pressure or other treatable conditions, you may receive a 3-month license.
+After three months, if you show an improvement in that condition, you’ll be eligible to get a one or two-year certificate.

 There are some conditions which disqualify the candidates and make them ineligible to take the DOT physical exam: